vishnu350/rs-mainspring-winder/README.md

 # Building the RS winder
 Recommended 3D printing options:
 - **Material: PLA or PLA+** (best for high accuracy prints).
-Resin is not recommended due to higher [friction](https://www.watchrepairtalk.com/topic/19340-3d-printed-rs-mainspring-winder-project-for-hobbyists/?do=findComment&comment=262052).
+Resin is not recommended due to higher [friction](https://www.watchrepairtalk.com/topic/19340-3d-printed-rs-mainspring-winder-project-for-hobbyists/?do=findComment&comment=280627).
 - **Infill: 20% or more** (parts may crumble under stress if lower).
 - **Layer thickness: 0.1 mm** or better.
 - **Color: Any**, go with white if unsure.
 Best if all parts are of the same color for equal tolerances.
-- **Printer: Any well calibrated 3D printer**, best if the print job is done with high accuracy settings.
+- **Printer: Any well calibrated FDM 3D printer**, best if the print job is done with high accuracy settings.
 - **Placement: Widest flat surface should face downwards** on print bed for best results, applies for all parts.

 Steps to build your RS mainspring winder: